 - Turkey baster (optional)

-Once the dandelion blossoms have dried, place them in a 12 ounce clean jar and cover with a carrier oil.
-I used a 50/50 blend of jojoba oil and olive oil to make this year’s batch, but you could also use another oil such as avocado, apricot kernel, or tamanu.
+- Once the dandelion blossoms have dried, place them in a 12 ounce clean jar and cover with a carrier oil.
+I used a 50/50 blend of jojoba oil and olive oil to make this year's batch, but you could also use another oil such as avocado, apricot kernel, tamanu, or fractionated coconut oil.
 Make sure the blossoms are fully covered.

 According to the Botanical Safety Handbook, dandelion is a Safety Class 1A herb – the safest rating possible.
 There are no known contraindications for pregnancy, nursing, or use with children.